Stablecoins 5 min read

 FeatureUSDCUSDT

-IssuerCircle (US-based)Tether Limited (offshore)
+IssuerCircle (US-based, publicly traded)Tether Limited (offshore)

 TransparencyMonthly attestations by DeloitteQuarterly reports

-Market cap~$60B~$140B
+Market cap~$78B~$184B

 Supported chainsEthereum, Solana, Arbitrum, Base, +moreEthereum, Tron, Solana, +more